lizmat/articles/its-time-to-rak-2.md

 $ rak foo -C

 # search for "foo" and show 4 lines of context
+$ rak foo -C=4

+# same, without equal sign
 $ rak foo -C4
 ```

+Note that you can omit the equal sign (`=`) on single letter options that take a numerical value.

 ## Setting up default options

-If you are not happy with the default settings of `rak`, you can set the options you would like to have applied automatilly every time you start `rak`.
-This is possible by saving these options as a custom option with the special name `(default)`.
+If you are not happy with the default settings of `rak`, you can set the options you would like to have applied automatically every time you start `rak`.
+This is possible by saving those options as a custom option with the special name `(default)`.
 ```
 # set up smartcase by default
 $ rak --smartcase --save='(default)'